 Are you writing crime?
 In this post, we look at levels of violence and ask: How much blood do you need in a crime novel?

 This is the first post in a series on How Much questions.
 In this post we’re talking about ‘how much blood do you need in a crime novel?’.
-In future posts, we’ll look at how much magic you need in a fantasy novel, how much profanity you need in a novel, how much detail you need in a novel, and how much sex you need in a sex scene.
+In future posts, we’ll look at how much it costs to write a book, how much profanity you need in a novel, how much detail you need in a novel, and how much sex you need in a sex scene.

 Not all crime novels have gory murder scenes, but how do you know if you need to bring out the knives and guns?